William Phips: Finding Treasure

-After Phips was discreetly informed of their amazing find, he spent the next nine days preparing the ships and gathering enough food to sustain the men over months of bringing up treasure.
-(During the controversies that surrounded Phips at the end of his life, his critics like to portray him as hot-headed, ill-bred, and impatient, so it seems worth noting his careful conduct during this life-changing and momentous time.)

 Through March and April, the divers and ships' crews worked to recover all manner of treasure: silver coins, silver bullion, doubloons, jewelry, a small amount of gold, and other artifacts.
-Concerned about the possibility of mutiny, Phips guaranteed to the crew, who had been hired for seaman's wages, that they would receive shares in the find, even if he had to pay them from his own percentage.
+Concerned about the possibility of mutiny, Phips guaranteed to the crew, who had been hired for seaman's wages, that they would receive shares in the find even if he had to pay them from his own percentage.
 He carefully avoided putting in at any ports before anchoring at Gravesend, where he dispatched a courier to London with the news.

 The treasure weighed in at over 34 tons, or £205,536.
 Almost a quarter went to Albemarle.
 Phips, after paying out £8,000 in crew shares, received £11,000.
 Phips was treated as a hero in London, and the find was the talk of the town.
-Some economic historians argue that Phips' find significantly affected history, because it led to a major increase in the formation of joint-stock companies and even played a role in the eventual formation in the Bank of England.
+Some economic historians argue that Phips' find significantly affected history, because it led to a major increase in the formation of joint-stock companies and even played a role in the eventual formation of the Bank of England.

 Phips and the crew were rewarded by the investors with medals, and Phips was knighted by James in June.
 James also rewarded Phips with the post of Provost Marshal General (Chief Sheriff) of the Dominion of New England, serving under Sir Edmund Andros.
-In September 1687 Phips returned to the wreck, though he did not command the venture.
+In September 1687, Phips returned to the wreck, though he did not command the venture.
 Admiral Narborough elected to personally lead the expedition, but it was not nearly as successful.
 The wreck had been discovered by others, and the arrival of the English scattered more than 20 smaller ships.
 Treasure worth £10,000 was recovered before Narborough's death in May 1688 brought the expedition to an end.
 Phips had by then already left the wreck site in early May, sailing for Boston for what seems to have been his first time home in four and a half years, to take up his new post as Provost Marshal General.